adaltas/node-nikita/src/write.coffee.md

   # email=david(at)adaltas(dot)com\nusername=david (was root)
 ```

-Example replacing part of a file using a regular expression:
+## Replacing part of a file using a regular expression

 ```coffee
 mecano.write
   content: 'here we are\nlets try to replace that one\nyou coquin'